amno/WristMatlab/README.md

 # WristMatlab
-Simple code to process image using matlab as wrist x-ray dicom image as case example.
+This space is intended as a space of a little simple code to process image using matlab as wrist x-ray dicom image as case example.

 This space is my PhD works repository.
 Many files here are purely experimental.
 Files and Folders are still not in a good arrangement yet.